pierremrtn/neat/README.md

   child: ...,
 )
 ```
-The generator is flexible and let you configure generated widget names, filters what field to include or exclude from generation, etc. See Generator Options for more details about generation options.
+The generator is flexible and use multiple data source class, let you configure generated widget names, filters what field to include or exclude from generation, etc. See Generator Options for more details about generation options.

 ### basic usage

 Create a Dimensions class and annotate it with `@Neat.generate`.
-Neat generator will generate both spacing widgets and padding helpers for classes annotated with it.
+Neat generator will generate spacing widget for each field that starts with "space" and padding helper for each one that starts with "padding".
+More details about advanced configuration <a href="doc/generator.md">here</a>.

-**dimensions.dart**
+*dimensions.dart*
 ```dart
 import 'package:neat/generator.dart';